onap/dcaegen2-deployments/cm-container/README.md

 The artifacts in this directory build a Docker image based on the public image from Cloudify (`cloudifyplatform/community`).
 The image has the Cloudify Manager software from the base image and adds our types files.
-It edits `/etc/cloudify/config.yaml` to configure the import resolver to use our local type files instead of fetching them over the Internet.
-It adds
-Cloudify 3.4 type files that are still used in some plugins and blueprints.
-Finally, it sets up the `/opt/onap` mount point for our config files.
+It configures the import resolver to use our local type files instead of fetching them over the Internet.
+It sets up the `/opt/onap` mount point for our config files.
+It also sets up the certificate, key and other configuration for using TLS.

 ## Running the Container
 The container is intended to be launched via a Helm chart as part